 Sustainability

-What to Know About Perth’s Water Quality and Your Home Plumbing
+Perth’s Water Quality and Your Home Plumbing

-The minerals in hard water accumulate over time, especially in areas with constant water flow.
-This buildup can narrow your pipes, restrict flow, and create extra pressure on your plumbing system.
+Hard water can cause mineral buildup in your pipes, taps, and appliances, leading to problems like reduced water pressure and clogged pipes.
+It will also wear down appliances like dishwashers and washing machines faster than you’d expect, because the minerals accumulate over time, this buildup can narrow your pipes, restrict flow, and create extra pressure on your system.
 Hot water systems are particularly vulnerable because heat speeds up the mineral buildup.
-I’ve seen heaters in Perth clogged with calcium deposits, and this can really impact efficiency and even shorten the lifespan of the unit.
+I’ve seen heaters clogged with calcium deposits, and this really impacts the efficiency and can even shorten the lifespan of the unit.
+But if you have routine maintenance regularly, flushing your water heater annually should be adequate, they will inspect and clean mineral buildup in the pipes which will extend the life of your system.

 "Sustainable Rehabilitation: Turning Former Mine Sites into Thriving Ecosystems"